pazzer/MemoryManager/README.md

 # Introducing MemoryManager

 This small project explores the mechanics of memory management from the point of view of the operating system.
-The principal class - ``Memory`` - is the guardian of a single RAM chip, and as such is responsible for handling ``alloc`` ``deAlloc``, and ``defrag`` requests as they arrive<sup>[1](#caveat)</sup>.

-The project began life as part of the coursework for the *Coursera* course *Nand2Tetris Part 2*, during which students are asked to implement one of two memory allocation algorithms (*first-fit* or *best-fit*) in a simple programming language called Jack.
-I decided to write a Python version of the first of these two algorithms to get a feel for how to implement them in Jack, and then, for good measure, implemented an additional memory defragmentation algorithm.
+It began life as part of the coursework for the *Coursera* course *Nand2Tetris Part 2*, during which students are asked to write code that ultimately becomes part of a rudimentary operating system called *Hack*.

+The coursework required that each student write thir own implementation of the *first-fit* memory allocation algorithm in a programming language called Jack.
+I decided to write a Python version of this algorithm first, and then for good measure, implmented an additional memory defragmentation algorithm.
+Finally, rather than leave these two functions as isolated chunks of code I decided to wrap them up in a single ``Memory`` class and create a simulation of the process/processes that handle ``alloc`` and ``deAlloc`` calls in a real operating system.

+It's worth pointing out that although the memory-management algorithms used here are sound, the set-up overall is somewhat fanciful.
+For example, in real-world systems the processes responsible for managing RAM would themselves use that RAM for their own execution.
+In this set-up by contrast the ``Memory`` object is assumed to have access to some separate resource that allows it to operate irrespective of how much or how little space is available on its chip.
+I make no apologies for this short-coming or others like it: ultimately the aim of the project is to examine the algorithms involved in memory management, not to create a faithful model of computer memory.

 ## Exploring the Project

 To get to grips with the project, I recommend two approaches: (i) experimenting directly with the ``Memory`` class and (ii) probing this class via unittests.

-### The ``Memory`` Class
+### Probing ``Memory`` Directly

 The principal class in this project is the ``Memory`` class, which exposes three key public methods: ``alloc``, ``deAlloc``, and ``defrag``.
 You can call these as many times as you like, and in any order.
 To see how a sequence of